onespacemedia/styleguide/README.md

 The purpose of comments is not to describe what code does.
 They are to help other developers understand your code.
 This is an important distinction.

-Anything particularly clever should have a comment (though you may want to see if you can write it in a less clever way).
+Anything particularly clever should have be commented (though you may want to see if you can write it in a less clever way).
+"Magic" numbers and behaviour should have a comment.
 Anything done to work around strange bugs should be commented.
-Anything which would cause another developer to say "why did they do this instead of X", for values of X being some way that would have been the first, should be commented.
+Anything which would cause another developer to say "why did they do this instead of X" (for values of X being some way that would have been you would have tried or did try) should be commented.

+If you know your code is going to be tricky, the [rubber duck effect](https://blog.codinghorror.com/rubber-duck-problem-solving/) suggests that you should write your comments *first* - the act of describing a problem often makes it easier to solve!

 ## Variable names